hassannajj/sleep-tracker/readme.txt

 5. Is there anything special we need to know in order to run your code?

+In order to run, cd into sleep-wars folder and enter:
+    npx ionic serve

 --Aim for no more than two sentences for each of the following questions.--